Philippines Earthquake/sbkinews.in

 Preparedness and Resilience Measures

-In recent years, the Philippines has improved its disaster risk reduction strategies through community awareness campaigns, enhanced seismic monitoring, and international collaboration.
-Innovations include the implementation of smartphone apps for earthquake alerts, improved evacuation plans, and earthquake-resistant building codes.
+In recent years the Philippines has increased its strategies for disaster risk reduction with community awareness campaigns, improved seismic monitoring, and international cooperation.
+In recent years the Philippines has increased its strategies for disaster risk reduction with community awareness campaigns, improved seismic monitoring, and international cooperation.
+Innovations include smartphone apps for earthquake alerts, improved evacuation planning, and earthquake-resistant building codes.
+Innovations include smartphone apps for earthquake alerts, improved evacuation planning, and earthquake-resistant building codes.

 Philippines Earthquake